Who’s In My Office Today? STEPHEN BENTLEY!

 I always appreciate authors and readers taking time out of their busy lives for me.
 It’s an honor!
-I am, especially, interested in interview you today, Ste, as you have such a fascinating tale to tell us all.
+I am, especially, interested in interview you today, Stephen, as you have such a fascinating tale to tell us all.
 J

 1. I always kick off my interviews with the same question.
 Therefore, please tell us how you’d describe yourself?

 Hard working – most of the time – diligent, don’t suffer fools easily.
 I am told I am a friendly type.
 That may surprise some as I will stand my corner if I believe in a cause.